Twigee/DesktopSchlatt/README.md

 ## Possibly updates
 * Add gaming headset to schlatt when he's taking over the keyboard
 * mouth move when talking - Switching between two images HAHA
+* checks for time, if its after certain time sing a sleep song
+* sing songs at random times

 ## Qwerks
 If your display zoom settings are anything other than ```100%```, the display for the text box will be broken